-- A. The parent company only financial statements have been prepared under the historical cost convention. - B. The preparation of parent company only financial statements in conformity with IFRSs requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Company's accounting policies.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the parent company only financial statements are disclosed in Note 5.
+- A. The financial statements have been prepared under the historical cost convention. - B. The preparation of financial statements in conformity with IFRSs requires the use of certain critical accounting estimates.
+It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 5.